petzi53/weblog-notes/content/post/2018/2018-06-27-what-happened-with-my-english-weblog.md

 + **Draft:** Starting a new article it is set by default to `draft: true`.
 This means that to deploy the website with <a href="https://www.netlify.com/">Netlify</a> does not show this article!
 So I can safely make my commits to <a href="https://github.com/">GitHub</a> until the article is ready for publication.
 Then I have to set `draft: true` and commit the article to GitHub.
 I can also withdraw articles by setting `draft: true` again.

 <div class="alert alert-danger" role="alert">
-**Update 2019-05-31:** The following four paragraphs about _.Rmd files_ and _compiling_ are not correct.
+<strong>Update:</strong> The following four paragraphs about _.Rmd files_ and _compiling_ are not correct.
 It turned out that I didn't understand quite well the interplay blogdown -> Github and Netlify.
 There is a new post coming on this subject.
 </div>
 + **Rmd-File:** I am not sure if there aren't some incompatibilities with my sophisticated theme, especially concerning the creation of new types of pages.
 But there should be no problem as I can always change the file extension later on.
         - At the moment, I am not writing about R topics where I would need _.Rmd files_.
 But this could change very shortly, e.g., when I am writing posts about statistic subjects or using R packages in these posts.